 Don’t forget, as of September 23, 2013, all ADHCs need to be in compliance with the “HIPAA Omnibus Rule” which implements changes required by the HITECH Act of 2009.
 Failure to have internal guidelines in place that comply with the new Rule can lead to fines and other sanctions.
 CAADS worked with Allan Jergesen of Hanson, Bridgett to produce a HIPAA Compliance Kit to help you quickly come into compliance with new HIPAA rules.

 California Association for Adult Day Services, a 501 (c) 6 non-profit grassroots-driven organization, advocates for the growth and development of adult day services in California and nationally.
 CAADS was the first state association formed in the United States for the purpose of advancing adult day services.
-CAADS member-centers provide innovative day programs that support individuals with physical or mental disabilities and older adults with Alzheimer's disease and their families.
+Centers in membership with CAADS provide innovative day programs that support individuals with physical or mental disabilities and older adults with Alzheimer's disease and their families.

-A nationally recognized leader in the field of aging, the Association is governed by the CAADS Board of Directors and provides advocacy, timely information, analysis, technical assistance, education, and networking opportunities for member organizations.
+A nationally recognized leader in the field of aging, the Association is governed by the CAADS Board of Directors and provides timely information, analysis, advocacy, technical assistance, education, and networking opportunities for its members.
 CAADS members agree to abide by the Association's Bylaws and Code of Ethics.
-For more information on CAADS Membership click here!
+For more about CAADS Membership click here!

-CAADS Members Only page features Adult Day Services specific information:
+The CAADS Members Only page features information specific to Adult Day Services: